konstantinvoronov/stateful_data/README.md

 ## 🧑‍💻 Author

 **Konstantin Voronov**
-Creator of the **StatefulData declarative data-lifecycle pattern** for Flutter BLoC architectures.
+Software engineer and ambassador of the StatefulData declarative data-lifecycle pattern in Flutter.
 Email: `me@konstantinvoronov.com`

 ---